I just found out that I'm 6 weeks pregnant. Do I need to get the flu vaccine

 If you get flu-like symptoms before or after you've been vaccinated, call your

 doctor right away.
 Pregnant women who catch the flu may need to take antiviral medicine

-to decrease the chances of developing complications.
+to lower the chances of developing other health problems.